 Flowers tend to have specific blooming times – planting something that blossoms in the spring next to something that blossoms in high summer will ensure bright color in that spot the whole time.

 Also, the foliage and flowers of the later blooming plants will help disguise the fading foliage of perennials that have already passed.
 That being said, some flowers just look good together with their complementary colors and heights.

 When companion planting with flowers, there are a few more things to keep in mind.
 What are your flowers’ growing conditions?
 Make sure to pair flowers that require the same amount of moisture and sunlight.
 Don’t accidentally pair a short, sun-loving plant with a taller one that will cast a shadow over it.

 When pairing flowers that will bloom at the same time, consider their colors and shapes.
 A wash of the same color is nice, but the individual flowers might get lost.
 Try combining complementary colors, like yellow and purple, to make the colors pop.

 So which flowers grow well together?
 Use the following flowers for companion plants in garden beds as a guide to get you started:

 The Black eyed Susan pairs well in the garden with:

-And Daylilies looks great in a Flowerbed with:
+Daylilies look great in a Flowerbed with:

 This list, by no means, is all inclusive.
-As long as you keep growing conditions, heights, bloom times and colors under consideration, just about any flowering plant can make an excellent neighbor to another one.
+As long as you keep growing conditions, heights, bloom times, and colors under consideration, just about any flowering plant can make an excellent neighbor to another one.
 As the saying goes, “A flower does not think of competing to the other flower next to it.
 It just blooms.”